cisar2218/Plutonication/README.md

 ```

 # Problem / Motivation

 Currently, there is no way to connect a wallet to more exotic devices, like gaming console and wearables.

+# How it works

+1) The private key is always saved in your wallet on your phone and is never sent anywhere.
+2) You need to pair the dApp with the wallet.
+   To do so, the wallet needs to receive a special link with information needed to establish the connection.
+   The wallet can receive this link for example by scanning a QR code.
+3) Once the link is received, the dApp and the wallet will get paired via websockets.
+   This is to establish a stable connection between different platforms.
+4) After the connection is established, the wallet is ready to receive any Extrinsics, which it can then sigh and send back to the dApp.

+# Limitations

+- both devices need to support internet connection

 # dApps utilising Plutonication